Dizzy (Guilty Gear): Conception and design

 In subsequent appearances her design was kept consistent until Guilty Gear Xrd, in which she was given a long white shirt that covered her torso and midsection, while emphasizing her cleavage.
 In addition her hair was lengthened, extending more visibly behind her.
 It was changed again for Guilty Gear Strive, where she is now called Queen Dizzy.
 Her outfit was changed to a long black and blue dress skirt that exposes her right leg and thigh, a white top with a black ribbon tie at the collar and flowing sleeves, and bracers covering her hands extending her fingers.
 Her hair, while still framing her face, is now more loose and adorned with white and yellow flowers.
-Necro and Undyne's designs were also changed, now appearing black with the top halves of their faces obscured; Necro's by a white shawl that covers his back, while Undyne's white hair covers her brow and gives similar coverage.
+Necro and Undine's designs were also changed, now appearing black with the top halves of their faces obscured; Necro's by a white shawl that covers his back, while Undine's white hair covers her brow and gives similar coverage.